ymdatta/ASE_Spring24_Project/README.md

        set the options.
 - **Efficiency and Minimalism:**
   - Advocating for more efficient solutions using fewer resources and simpler methods.
-  - Less is more.
-  - Less to test, less to deploy, less to maintain, less to check for security flaws, less to port to other languages, less to document...
     <img align=right width=300 src="docs/block.jpg">
 - **Importance of 'Pruning' Data:**
   - The best thing to do with most data is throw it away (and there are many examples of this [^btw] [^stealth] [^early]).